RSchlenker/affordable/README.md

-# future-planning (WIP)
+# affordable

-This project is supposed to be used to plan ones financial future.
-It aims to answer the following questions:
+This project is supposed to provide some functions to be used to plan ones financial future.
+It aims to answer some the following questions:
 * Can I afford buying a house?
 * Will I be able to have children?
 * ...

-> This project is in a __Work-in-Progress__ state at the moment, so don't consider it a full-fledged tool yet.
+> This project is in a __Work-in-Progress__ state at the moment.

 ## Basic idea
 * Create a simple-to-program interface using functional-programming and javascript to plan ones future.
-* The Vue-UI will provide a more simple approach to the future-planning where interactive planning will be possible in a later stage of the project
+* Simple, atomar functions can be combined to simulate a more complex financial future.
+* The aim is NOT to provide a most accurate result since these calculations tend to be broad anyway, but rather provide a broad overview if investment / lifestyle X or Y is affordable

 ## Getting started
 * Checkout ```tests/unit/core/simulator.spec.js``` for an overview over the intended API-interface of the calculator